microsoft/react-native-windows-samples/docs/metro-config-out-tree-platforms.md

 }
 ```

-## If in a mono-repo, verify that react-native-macos/react-native-windows is not in your blacklist
+## If in a mono-repo, verify that react-native-macos/react-native-windows is not in your exclusionList

 You can run `node -p require.resolve('react-native-windows')` if you are not sure where `react-native-windows` is installed.
-Ensure that the `react-native-windows` folder is not included within the blacklist in your `metro.config.js`.
+Ensure that the `react-native-windows` folder is not included within the exclusionList in your `metro.config.js`.

 ## Verify that react-native-macos/react-native-windows is in your `watchFolders`